-Finland participates in the implementation of the Oslo Convention on Cluster Munitions by supporting humanitarian mine action.
 Finland has pledged to join the Ottawa Mine Ban Convention in 2012 and to destroy its anti-personnel mine stockpiles by the end of 2016.
+A proposal by the Finnish government on the accession to the convention is in preparation.
+It will be presented for the parliament to ratify during spring 2011.
 Finland supports humanitarian mine action which reduces the post-conflict threat and impact of landmines and unexploded ordnance, cluster munitions included.

 Finland believes that the Treaty on Conventional Armed Forces in Europe (CFE) contributes to stability in Europe.
-Finland hopes the parties could reach an agreement on how to continue with the regime.
+Finland considers that the discussions being held in Vienna may contribute to the continuation of the CFE regime and hopes that the parties could reach an agreement on how to continue with the regime.